sreeshmaheshwar/formal-power-series/README.md

 # Formal Power Series

-Lightweight C++ implementation of various (non-exhaustive) operations on truncated [formal power series](https://en.wikipedia.org/wiki/Formal_power_series) for use in programming contests, an idiomatic interface to them, and some example problems with write-ups/explanations.
+Lightweight C++ implementations of various (non-exhaustive) operations on truncated [formal power series](https://en.wikipedia.org/wiki/Formal_power_series) for use in programming contests, an idiomatic interface to them, and some example problems with write-ups/explanations.
 Centred around interoperability with and delegation to any suitable existing competitive programming library, such as [AtCoder](https://atcoder.jp/)'s popular [AC Library](https://github.com/atcoder/ac-library) (ACL).

 ## Usage